Approximating Discrimination Within Models When Faced With Several Non-Binary Sensitive Attributes: Empirical Results

 \subsection{Discussion and limitations}

-Given the wide applications of ML models in the real world nowadays and the complexity of discrimination mitigation in the face of multiple factors interweaving, it matters a lot to bring in such techniques to deal with several sensitive attributes with even multiple values.
+Given the wide applications of ML models in the real world nowadays and the complexity of discrimination mitigation in the face of multiple factors interweaving, it matters a lot to bring in such techniques to deal with several SAs with even multiple values.
 Therefore, our work provides a fine-grained fairness measure option named \ppsdisabbr{} that captures the bias level of models more finely, in order to better detect and moderate discrimination within.
-The proposed \ppsdisabbr{} are suitable for both binary and multi-class classification, thus enlarging its applicable value.
-To promptly approximate the value of \ppsdisabbr{}, we further proposed \ppsalgabbr{} and \ppsuperabbr{} to speed up the expensive calculation process, of which the effectiveness and efficiency have been demonstrated in Section~\ref{subsec:RQ2}.
+The proposed \ppsdisabbr{} is suitable for both binary and multi-class classification, thus enlarging its applicable value.
+To efficiently approximate the value of \ppsdisabbr{}, we further proposed \ppsalgabbr{} and \ppsuperabbr{} to speed up the expensive calculation process, of which the effectiveness and efficiency have been demonstrated in Section~\ref{subsec:RQ2}.
 However, there are also limitations in the proposed approximation algorithms.
-The major one is that their time cost will significantly increase if the number of optional values within a sensitive attribute is relatively large.
+The major one is that their time cost will significantly increase if the number of possible values within a SA is relatively large.
 For instance, the computation incurring on the PPR/PPVR datasets may take close or sometimes even longer time than that on the Income dataset, even though the latter has way more instances than the former, because there are six sub-groups under the race attribute on PPR/PPVR while the number is only five on Income.
 Therefore, we integrate parallel computing in practice to further raise the execution speed of \ppsuperabbr{}.
 To be specific, we use three cores to run lines~\ref{line:sup,1} to \ref{line:sup,3} of Algorithm~\ref{alg:extend} in parallel in our experiments (Fig.~\ref{fig:par_comput}), while the choice of the number of cores is not a fixed constant.
-In other words, using two or four cores is also acceptable if the practitioners like.
+In other words, using two or four cores is also acceptable if the practitioners like it.
 Furthermore, it is easy to tell that there is still room for improvement in the approximation algorithms.
-For instance, it might achieve a shorter time of computing in \ppsalgabbr{} if the procedure between line~\ref{line:app,1} and line~\ref{line:app,8} in Algorithm~\ref{alg:approx} could be executed in parallel, although we did not perform that this time.
-So does that between line~\ref{line:acc,3} and line~\ref{line:acc,11} of Algorithm~\ref{alg:accele}.
-But we believe it will need a more deliberate design to balance the parallel computing among them in case the cost of generating more threads/processes to achieve it is not worthy as expected compared with its computing results.
-Therefore, we would rather leave it in future work, instead of cramming too much and confusing our main contributions in this work.\looseness=-1
+For instance, it might achieve faster computing times in \ppsalgabbr{} if the procedure between lines~\ref{line:app,1} and \ref{line:app,8} in Algorithm~\ref{alg:approx} could be executed in parallel, although we did not perform that this time.
+So does that between lines~\ref{line:acc,3} and \ref{line:acc,11} of Algorithm~\ref{alg:accele}.
+But we believe it will need a more deliberate design to balance the parallel computing among them in case the cost of generating more threads/processes to achieve it is not worth enough as expected compared with its computing results.
+Therefore, we would rather leave it for future work, instead of cramming too much and confusing our main contributions in this work.\looseness=-1